bartape2/applifting-blog-be/README.md

 ## Notes
 - The unit test example is in the file `post.service.spec.ts`
 - Realtime commenting and voting implemented using GraphQL subscriptions
+- Some entity relations could be implemented using lazy loading principle
+- More tests should be created